equinix/terraform-provider-equinix/docs/resources/project.md

 ---
-page_title: "Packet: packet_project"
+page_title: "Equinix Metal: packet_project"
 subcategory: ""
 description: |-
-  Provides a Packet Project resource.
+  Provides an Equinix Metal Project resource.
 ---

 # packet\_project

-Provides a Packet project resource to allow you manage devices in your projects.
+Provides an Equinix Metal project resource to allow you manage devices in your projects.

+-> Keep in mind that Equinix Metal invoicing is per project, so creating many `packet_project` resources will affect the rendered invoice.
+If you want to keep your Equinix Metal bill simple and easy to review, please re-use your existing projects.

 ## Example Usage